-The Office of Residence Life offers a variety of leadership positions and opportunities for students to consider while living on campus.
+The Office of Residence Life offers a variety of leadership positions and opportunities for students.
 Student leadership and involvement contribute to a strong and vibrant residence hall community.
-The following are several leadership and employment opportunities students can pursue to engage more deeply in their college experience.
+Below are several leadership and employment opportunities students can pursue to engage more deeply in their college experience.

-YouLead is an online application process for several leadership positions on campus including Community Facilitators (CFs), Neighborhood Representatives (NRs), Orientation Leaders (OLs) and Neighborhood Ambassadors (NA).
-Students complete one general student leadership application that allows them to apply for multiple positions at one time.
-The application for the 2018-2019 selection process will be available on Tuesday, November 28, 2017.
+The Student Leadership Application is an online, singular application for several on-campus leadership positions, including Community Facilitators (CFs), Neighborhood Representatives (NRs), and Orientation Leaders (OLs).
+Students complete just one application that allows them to apply for multiple positions at once.
+The application typically becomes available in the last week of November each year.

 Community Facilitators (CFs)

-Community Facilitators (CFs) are residential peer educators who serve as student members of staff teams in Residential Learning Communities (RLC).
-The CF position has been designed to support the University Strategic Plan and the Jesuit philosophy for integrated education.
-CFs contribute to the development of a community of scholars in their respective communities by assisting the academic and personal development of residents, and by promoting and supporting an inclusive environment in which differences are thoughtfully explored.
-Additionally, CFs are expected to know and uphold University policies and community standards, work collaboratively to build community, be available to mentor students, and encourage responsible citizenship in the RLC and on the SCU campus.
+Community Facilitators (CFs) are live-in student staff leaders in Residential Learning Communities (RLCs) under the Office of Residence Life.
+CFs are part of a staff team and work closely under the direction of Resident Directors and Assistant Resident Directors.
+The CF position supports the University Strategic Plan and the Jesuit philosophy for integrated education.
+CFs contribute to the development of a community of scholars in their respective communities by assisting the academic and personal development of residents, and by promoting and supporting an inclusive environment where differences are thoughtfully explored.
+Additionally, CFs are expected to know and uphold University policies and community standards, work collaboratively to build community, serve as positive role models, and encourage responsible citizenship.

 Neighborhood Representatives (NRs)

-Neighborhood Representatives (NRs) are residential peer leaders who serve as student members of the staff team and work closely under the direction of the Area Coordinator and Assistant Area Coordinators.
-The Neighborhood Representative position has been designed to support community development and to provide an upper-class student presence to liaison between the students in their respective building and the community staff.
-Neighborhood Representatives contribute to the development of a community of scholars in their respective buildings through assisting with the personal development of residents, promoting and supporting an inclusive environment in which differences are thoughtfully explored and working collaboratively to build community.
-Additionally, they are expected to know and uphold University policies and community standards and encourage responsible citizenship in the community by modeling such.
+Neighborhood Representatives (NRs) are live-in student staff leaders in Nobili or University Villas under the Office of Residence Life.
+NRs are part of the staff team and work closely under the direction of the Area Coordinator and Assistant Area Coordinators.
+The Neighborhood Representative position supports community development and provides an upper-division student presence.
+Neighborhood Representatives contribute to the development of a community of scholars in their respective buildings through assisting with the personal development of residents, promoting and supporting an inclusive environment where differences are thoughtfully explored, and working collaboratively to build community.
+Additionally, NRs are expected to know and uphold University policies and community standards, work collaboratively to build community, serve as positive role models, and encourage responsible citizenship.

 Senior Staff: Assistant Resident Directors (ARDs) & Assistant Area Coordinators (AACs)

-Assistant Resident Directors and Assistant Area Coordinators serve as part of the Residence Life Senior Staff at SCU.
-As a member of the Leadership Team in each community, Senior Staff assist in the overall building operations of each of our communities here on campus and serve as a resource for both students and staff within the various residence halls.
-They supervise Service Desk operations within the communities, advise community councils and assist in assuring the safety and security of residents across campus by serving in a campus-wide on-call rotation.
+Assistant Resident Directors (ARDs) and Assistant Area Coordinators (AACs) are live-in student staff leaders who form part of the Residence Life Senior Staff under the Office of Residence Life.
+As a member of the Leadership Team in each community, Senior Staff assist in overall building operations and serve as a resource for residential students and staff.
+They supervise service desk operations within the communities, advise Leadership Councils, and support the safety and security of on-campus residents by serving in an on-call duty rotation.